mdapim/othello/README.md

 - Controlling States for the Form Control
 - Integrating with AWS
 - Connecting third Party API's and utilising external packages
+- Using Lighthouse and Axe to resolve acessibility and performance issues

 ## Technologies Used